 Model Owner:

-The data centers are separated in different geographies.
+The data centers for the FIS models are separated into different geographies.
 This separation ensures that a disaster affecting one location will not impact the other, providing robust disaster resilience.
 External business continuity or disaster recovery (BC/DR) service providers are not utilized for data center recovery needs, as the alternate facility is equipped with equal processing capacity to the primary facility, ensuring seamless operations.

 In the event of a disaster, the backup facility is capable of sustaining operations for an extended period, at least six weeks, without compromising performance.
 For work area recovery, geographic separation is maintained between the production work site and the recovery site, further enhancing disaster preparedness.